Answers before the first call

 What does Oprivia mean?

-Oprivia is a coined name derived from “operations” and “via”, the Latin word for way or route.
+Oprivia is a coined name derived from “operational” and “via”, the Latin word for way or route.
 It refers to a structured operating path after the booking.

 What is Oprivia?